Kieran Kingston: Selector and coach

 On 1 September 2011, Kingston was one of four selectors named by new Cork senior hurling team manager Jimmy Barry-Murphy.
 His first season as part of the management team saw Cork qualify for the National League final on 6 May 2012, with the team suffering a 3-21 to 0-16 defeat by Kilkenny.

 During Kingston's second season as a selector he helped guide the team to the Munster final on 14 July 2013, however, Cork suffered a 0-24 to 0-15 defeat by Limerick.
 On 8 September 2013, Cork drew 3-16 to 0-25 with Clare in their first All-Ireland final appearance in seven years.
 The replay on 28 September 2018 saw Cork suffered a 5-16 to 3-16 defeat.

 Kingston was appointed coach of the team for the 2014 season while also retaining his role as a selector.
 On 13 July 2014, Cork enjoyed their first Munster Championship success in eight years when they defeated Limerick by 2-14 to 0-14 in the final.
 Kingston stepped down as coach and selector at the end of the season citing work commitments.

 Manager

 On 10 October 2015, Kingston returned to the Cork senior team as Jimmy Barry-Murphy's successor as manager.
 His first season at the helm saw Cork exit the championship after suffering their first defeat by Wexford in 60 years.

 Kingston's second season saw more prominent roles for new players Shane Kingston, Mark Coleman and Darragh Fitzgibbon.
 On 9 July 2017, he guided Cork to the Munster Championship title after a 1-25 to 1-20 defeat of Clare in the final.
-Kingston stepped down as manager at the end of the season after declining an offer of a second term in charge.
+After losing to Waterford in the All Ireland Semi Final Kingston stepped down as manager at the end of the season after declining an offer of a second term in charge.

 Return as manager

 On 1 October 2019, Kingston was ratified as manager of the Cork senior team for the second time.
-In August 2021, Cork qualified for the All-Ireland Final, their first final since 2013.
+In 2020 Cork were beaten by Waterford in the Munster Championship and were subsequently knocked out of the Championship by Tipperary in the qualifiers.
+In August 2021, Cork qualified for the All-Ireland Final, their first final since 2013 after an extra time victory over Kilkenny in the semi final.
+Cork were comprehensively beaten by Limerick in the final.

+In the 2022 Championship Kingston took Cork to an All Ireland Quarter Final appearance where Cork were narrowly beaten by Galway.
 In July 2022, Kingston stepped down as manager.